Natural Disasters

 The sun warmed her head.
 The asphalt boiled under her feet as she treaded warily down the street between rows of warped buildings which seemed to bend towards her, as if wanting to squash her, syncopate her and thus turn her into an expression that has lost its meaning.
 She was indeed already feeling the symptoms, for she could only think in phrases with a mangled syntax that impaired her ability to interpret her surroundings and left her standing in awe.
 She rubs against reality with every step she takes.
 She has become a weathered rock, whose alligatored surface has blackened over time.
 It was meant to happen; at some point she had to wind up getting used to the stench around her.
 She used to have high hopes for the future, in the past, and would have never thought she might one day turn into stone, the type one finds anchored to a bathroom wall.

 She gathered her speed and arrived at the pedestrian street of Al Moez, which belongs to Cairo’s old city center.
-The ground ...Read more
+The ...Read more

 Who Turned on the Tap?